-Do you book as soon as itineraries are launched and snag the perfect cabin on the perfect ship, often with some extra incentives thrown in, like thousands are doing this month with P&O Cruises 2021/22 Holiday Collection?
+Do you book as soon as itineraries are launched and snag the perfect cabin on the perfect ship, often with some extra incentives thrown in, like many will do next month with the new Cunard 2021/22 Collection?
 Or do you wait until a couple of months before departure?
 After all, you might not get the incentives or choices you do when you book early, but chances are you could save a few hundred on the cost of the cruise, right?
-Saver?
-Early Saver?
-Select Price?
 Cunard Fare?
 Late Deal?
 Last Minute?

 Book early or bag a last-minute bargain?
 It’s a hard question to answer and it all comes down to personal preference.
 Here are our top tips on how to decide which is best for you.

 The Early Booker Gets the Bargain Cruise

 You’re Cruising as a Family and Need a Large Cabin (3 or 4 berth)

 You’ve decided that this summer, you will pack up the kids and head for the seas on a family cruise holiday.
 Booking early allows you to choose your cabin and guarantees you will get the 3 or 4 berth cabin you need for you and the kids.
 Booking early in this kind of scenario also ensures a place on the cruise you want as waiting for a last-minute cruise deal when looking for a 3 or 4 berth cabin can often leave you disappointed.